Custom Tension Control Rollers

 Paper, nonwoven, and textile materials may involve stretch, wrinkles, dust, pressure marks, and winding stability.

-Why This Roller Affects Tension Stability
+Why This Roller Can Change Tension Stability

-Roll Diameter and Speed Changes
+Roll Diameter Changes and Speed Transitions

 Wrap Angle and Contact Condition